 5 Best Winter Hikes in Northern Israel

 Most tourists miss out on the incredible landscapes of Israel but in fact, the Holy Land is crisscrossed with numerous interesting hike routes and has over 60 national parks and nature reserves.
 Each season nature paints the land with different colors and you can see animals and plants unique to each season.
 Winter is no exception.
-Israeli winters are extremely mild compared to Europe or the US and you can easily enjoy hikes across the country and especially in northern Israel.
+Israeli winters are extremely mild compared to Europe or the US and you can easily enjoy hikes across the country and especially in Northern Israel.
 Not only that but with the winter comes rain and hikers can enjoy abundant waterfalls flowing streams and lush vegetation and wildflowers that come alive after a thirsty summer.

 Winter is the perfect time to visit Agamon HaHula (the Hula Lake).
 Israel is a stopover point for thousands of migrating birds each winter and the Agamon HaHula happens to be one of the most frequented spots for visiting birds.
-In fact, it is one of the top 10 bird watching places in the world.
+In fact, it is one of the top 10 bird-watching places in the world.
 For the best birdwatching, it is best to arrive very early in the morning or just before sunset.

 2. Nahal Amud

 The route is mostly under the shade of beautiful trees and you can choose to walk in the stream or on the banks.
 Winter is the perfect time to follow this popular hike route which gets crowded during the summer.
 Some points of interest along the way include historic water-powered flour mills and natural pools.
 There are several points where you can cut the hike short if you want to.
 You could also take the shortest route and double back to the parking lot.

 3. Nesher Park

 This trail is within Nesher Park not far from Haifa and is not as frequented as some of Israel's more popular hike trails so in winter you may have it all to yourself.
 Highlights of the hike include the two 70m-long steel hanging bridges crossing Katia River which only flows in the winter.

 The Banias National Park is home to several streams and the longest hike trail in the area stretching for 4 hours.
 Some visitors to the Banias come for the scenery while others are on a Christian pilgrimage to see the place where Peter told Jesus he was the Messiah and Jesus gave Peter his blessing to lead the church.
-Highlights include the ancient temple ruins; the streams, river and waterfalls.
+Highlights include the ancient temple ruins; the streams, rivers, and waterfalls.
 As you enter the park you can pick up a free map and choose which route to follow.

 5. Carmel Scenic Route

 The Carmel Scenic Route or Derech Nof HaCarmel can be followed on foot; by bike or by car.
-The route travels through orchards; pine tree forests; hills; valleys and farmlands stretching for about 25km (15.5miles).
+The route travels through orchards; pine tree forests; hills; valleys and farmlands stretching for about 25km (15.5miles) on Mount Carmel.
 Along the route, there are views of Jezreel Valley and the Galilean Hills.
 Hike up from the Nesher Highway to the Carmelite Monastery Deir al-Muhraka where you can take in the views from the monastery balcony.

 Winter Hikes in Israel

 Northern Israel is a wonderful place for winter hiking although the entire country offers hiking opportunities from hikes near Jerusalem to desert hikes in Israel.
 No matter when you visit there are hikes to follow.
-Each hike in Israel has its own highlights – from the waterfalls of the north and the ancient ruins of the Jerusalem area to vineyards, natural springs and expansive desert vistas.
+Each hike in Israel has its own highlights – from the waterfalls of the north and the ancient ruins of the Jerusalem area to vineyards, natural springs, and expansive desert vistas.